abhisood11/voilent-hope/README.md

 # Violent-hope

 <img src="https://user-images.githubusercontent.com/101565835/209437411-339662d2-07cb-4df3-b273-39d42997bc28.jpeg" style="width:150px" />

-# E-commerce Website  <a href="https://violent-hope-ecomm.netlify.app/">Live View</a>

-This is a full-stack shopping application built using MERN stack by a team of 5.
-The application loads products from a MongoDB database and displays them using **_React and Chakra UI_** ( front-end ), **_NodeJs and ExpressJS_** ( back-end ).
+This is a full-stack shopping application built using the MERN stack by a team of 5.
+The application loads products from a MongoDB database and displays them using **_React and Chakra UI_** ( front-end ), **_NodeJs, and ExpressJS_** ( back-end ).

 Users can click on any product to get more information about it and add it to their shopping cart.
-One can then proceed to payments page, hence completing the flow of the website.
+One can then proceed to the payments page, hence completing the flow of the website.

-User authentication and product fetching is done using <u>**_REST API_**</u>.
+User authentication and product fetching are done using <u>**_REST API_**</u>.
 The cart ( products and their quantity ) is also simultaneously updated in the backend.

 **_Visit [here](https://violent-hope.netlify.app/)._**